 By Luis Torres, Staff Writer

-INDIANAPOLIS – Carb Day is the final opportunity for 33 drivers getting their cars well adjusted before Sunday’s 105th Indianapolis 500.
+INDIANAPOLIS – Carb Day is the final opportunity for 33 drivers getting their cars well-adjusted before Sunday’s 105th Indianapolis 500.
 As obvious as it sounds, there’s a wild card that’ll change everyone’s approach.
 This weekend’s weather conditions will be cooler as a cucumber.

-All throughout the Month of May, hot conditions was the total norm.
+All throughout the Month of May, hot conditions were the total norm.
 Now, temperatures will be in the high 60s.
 It’s bound to create more grip on the 2.5-mile circuit, thus creating exciting racing.

 How do the competitors feel about the sudden condition changes?
 Boils down to who you ask across the 33-car field.

 Some like Simona De Silvestro sees the weather for what it’s worth, but her confidence was present.

 “Everybody has to deal with it the same way,” said De Silvestro.
 “I’m looking forward to getting Carb Day going and see kind of where we are.
 Confident with the car right now, so I think we should be okay.”

 Ed Jones knows the cooler conditions will play a huge factor, creating some weakness for some competitors.

 “People that might’ve been really strong when it’s hot, it can change around quite quickly now,” said Jones.
 “It’s about adapting to that, and Carb Day is going to be really important to really tune your car up.”